 You have the power to protect your retirement.

-You can decide right now what the maximum amount you are willing to lose if the markets continue downward.
+You can decide right now what the maximum amount you are willing to lose is if the markets continue downward.
 This is not market timing.
 This is simply taking responsibility for your own future and not relying on the opinion of the next talking head appearing on CNBC.
-Decide now how much more of your portfolio you’re willing to risk and whether it’s 5%, 10% or more, write that number down.
+Decide now how much more of your portfolio you’re willing to risk and whether it’s 5%, 10%, or more, write that number down.
 If your portfolio goes down to that point get out.
 Getting back in is easy.
 Protect what you’ve worked 30 to 40 years to accumulate.
 You’re far better off to risk missing out on the next 5% up than participating in the next 40% down.

 Now is the time to significantly reduce the risk in your retirement portfolio.
 If you’re in your late 50’s to early 60’s go back to the previous sentence and read it over and over again.
 You may look back at the decisions you make now to protect your retirement as some of the best you’ve ever made!
 If you need help call us.
 This is what we do.